wizzdev-pl/esp32_examples/README.md

 ```
 You need to upload MicroPython firmware only once.
 After uploading scripts to esp32 press "EN" button.

+## Viewing website hosted on ESP:

+After the scripts are uploaded, on every startup ESP will act as an Wifi Access Point (AP) with SSID: **Wizzdev AP** that you can connect to.

+When connected to AP, open http://192.168.4.1/  (this is the board's default IP address)
+in your browser and you will see a simple website that is being hosted on ESP.

 ## Displaying output from MicroPython
 To display output from esp32 serial port run command:
 ```